Reweighted Spectral Partitioning Works: A Simple Algorithm for Vertex Separators in Special Graph Classes: Vertex Expansion is NP-hard

 In this section, we will give a proof of the hardness of vertex expansion based on the hardness of edge expansion.
 Specifically, we consider the decision problem variants of each, where we ask if there is a subset $S$ of the vertices with edge or vertex expansion at most $\alpha$.

 \begin{theorem} The decision problem form of vertex expansion is NP-hard. \end{theorem}

 \begin{proof} We will show that edge expansion can be reduced to vertex expansion.
 Let $G=(V,E)$ be a graph with $n=|V|$ vertices, and let $\alpha>0$.
-These form the ``input'' to the edge expansion problem.
-We will show that there is a graph $G'$ and a value $\beta$ so that $G$ has edge expansion at most $\alpha$ if and only if $G'$ has vertex expansion at most $\beta$.
+These form the input to the edge expansion problem, and hence to our reduction.
+We will construct a graph $G'$ and a value $\beta$ so that $G$ has edge expansion at most $\alpha$ if and only if $G'$ has vertex expansion at most $\beta$.
 At a high-level, $G'$ will be formed by bisecting each edge of $G$, and then replacing each vertex that was not a bisection vertex with a clique of size $k$.
 For a sufficiently large value of $k$ (which is still polynomial in $n$), we will be able to show that an upper bound on the vertex expansion of $G'$ can be ``rounded'' to an upper bound on the edge expansion of $G$.
-In particular, for any $\varepsilon>0$, we may assume $k$ to be a sufficiently large polynomial in $n$ so that for any $S\subset V$, $|S|k\leq|S|k+|E[S]|\leq|S|k+|E|\leq(|S|+\varepsilon)k$, We will place further requirements on $k$ (including the choice of $\varepsilon$) later.
+In particular, for any $\varepsilon>0$, we may assume $k$ to be a sufficiently large polynomial in $n$ so that for any $S\subset V$, $|S|k\leq|S|k+|E[S]|\leq|S|k+|E|\leq(|S|+\varepsilon)k$, We will place further requirements on our choice of $k$ (including the choice of $\varepsilon$) later.